TIBCOSoftware/snappydata/README.md

 Code in snappy-tools can depend on snappy-core but it cannot happen other way round.

-Lastly the snappy-spark repository has to be copied or moved in snappy-commons.
+Lastly the snappy-spark repository has to be copied or moved inside snappy-commons for an integrated build.

 (c) **snappy-spark** - This is the Spark code with Snappy modifcations.